 Very Important: As Orijen cat formula is high in protein, it’s very important to feed your cat wet canned food and provide a fresh source of water available at all times when feeding your pet this cat food.

-I think that Orijen new formula offers less information than the previous Cat & Kitten formula from Canada.
-Also, this new recipe made in Kentucky adds more fish and eggs than chicken and turkey to the formula, because it eliminated “chicken meal” from the formula.
-Chicken and turkey meal will always be better for cats than fish, whole eggs and whole fish.
+Orijen’s new formula adds more fish and eggs than chicken and turkey to the formula because it eliminated “chicken meal” from the formula.
+Chicken and turkey meal will always be better for cats than fish, whole eggs, and whole fish.
 Though this cat food has a lower quality than the first original formula, the new Orijen Kentucky it’s a good protein-based formula and informing all the essential amino-acids cats need.